Updated January 5, 2024.

 - Separate Tops – This can be hard to find in the beading world, but you want to open one color at a time.
 If several containers open at once, you can end up with huge messes to clean up.

 - Labeling – Everything should have space for a label where you can see the writing but still see the beads.
 There are companies that make beading labels made for these small containers.

 Here are some ideas, listed from least to most expensive.

 Use the containers they came in.
-They don’t cost a thing, are resealable and have a label on them.
-Store them in cigar boxes, baskets or whatever you have on hand.
-The more flat your container the better, so you can see more.
+They don’t cost a thing, are resealable, and have a label on them.
+Store them in cigar boxes, baskets, or whatever you have on hand.
+The flatter your container, the better, so you can see more.

 Store them in small zipper bags.
 These can come as small as 1″ square, but you’ll have an easier time writing on 2″ square bags.
-If possible buy the ones with white labels on them for writing.
-If you can’t find them, use transparent tape and a Sharpie to label each bag.
+If possible, buy the ones with white labels on them for writing.
+If you can’t find them, label each bag using transparent tape and a Sharpie.
 Store as above.